craigem/blog/content/posts/nix/starting-simple-hydra.md

     error: state file contains multiple deployments, so you should specify which one to use using ‘-d’, or set the environment variable NIXOPS_DEPLOYMENT

 You can set the environment variable `NIXOPS_DEPLOYMENT` to `simple_hydra` if you don't want to include the `-d simple_hydra` information every time.
+The `--force-reboot` is required to ensure everything ticks over as required, also there are some `nixops` errors that can be avoided or resolved by simply power cycling the machine.

     $ nixops deploy -d simple_hydra --force-reboot